jasonbayton/11ty/_src/blog/2022/08/android-go-emm.md

 Overall I think Android Go support is a bit of a sore point for the ecosystem today.
 There's clear misunderstandings in what can and can't be supported with the lighter Android variant, and not a lot of visible effort to put that right.

 Perhaps this is something for Google to turn their attention to in the not-too-distant future, as I'm sure Go expanding to the 2GB memory threshold is only going to grow the Go footprint around the ecosystem.
-Starting with more transparent, public documentation akin to the CDD about exactly what Go devices can and cannot do would be a massive, low-effort change that could clear many uncertainties up immediately.

-There's too much uncertainty with Android Go's place in enterprise as it stands at the moment.
+Starting with more transparent, public documentation akin to the CDD about exactly what Go devices can and cannot do would be a massive, low-effort change that could clear many uncertainties up immediately and help ecosystem partners better understand what it takes to make sure their solutions are Go-supported.
+It'd equally help customers to decide up-front if Android Go is suitable for them, rather than the current approach of test-before-deployment that seems to be in relied upon currently.